-The high level of soluble COD and the temperature makes brewery wastewater an ideal substrate for anaerobic treatment sometimes followed by aerobic treatment, depending on the local discharge requirements.
+The high level of soluble COD (Chemical Oxygen Demand) and the temperature makes brewery wastewater an ideal substrate for anaerobic treatment sometimes followed by aerobic treatment, depending on the local discharge requirements.

-HydroThane plants for breweries are constructed in such a way (odour -free) that their plants can be located close to urban areas and have a limited foot print.
+HydroThane plants for breweries are constructed in such a way (odor-free) that their plants can be located close to urban areas and have a limited foot print.

 HydroThane will attend in Gorinchem (The Netherlands) the Aqua Netherlands Trade Show, 13, 14 and 15 March 2018.
 Aqua Nederland Vakbeurs is a national trade …